mseckykoebel/website/blog-posts/raiso-how-did-we-get-here-pt-2.md

 ## Conclusion

 Starting Raiso has been challenging.
 It's not the same as starting a statup, and in some ways, starting from zero with a student organization is harder than starting from zero with a startup because it's inherently run by volunteers.
-We don't have social proof, and getting it comes from existing from a long time, due to no real growth incentives.
+We don't have social proof, and getting it comes from existing for a long time, due to no real growth incentives.
 Thus, recruiting, rate-of-stay, and commitment tend to be near the "less than ideal" end of the spectrum.

 But, my opinion is that with Raiso, things have been _well_ above average in this department, with great early members and lots of good early feedback.
 The real challenge for me now is to assure that the organization continues after I leave.
 To do that, I've needed to learn how to delegate - which is harder than it seems.